jjescandor/drf-auth/README.md

 #### Author: JJ Escandor

 #### Description
- - This is project introduces Django Rest Framework, Docker, Postgresql
+ - This is project introduces Django Rest Framework, Docker, Postgresql, JWT

-### Run the app
+### To get tokens
  - source .venv/bin/activate
  - docker compose up -d
  - go to http://0.0.0.0:8000/api/token/ in the browser
  - admin username: code01 password: ASDFzxcv!@34

+### Test in Thunderclient
+1. Make a new Thunderclient request to: http://0.0.0.0:8000/api/v1/evcars
+1. Select Auth tab
+1. Select Bearer and in the field, input your token
+1. Click Send

 ### Features - Django
 - Add JWT Authentication to your API.